 What is Influenza?

-In the past, the Centers for Disease Control (CDC) has estimated that, depending upon the influenza type and strain circulating in a given year, influenza-related deaths in the United States range between a low of 3,000 and a high of 49,000.9 However, these numbers are only estimates because the CDC does not collect influenza-related death information in persons older than 18 years of age.
-Currently, the CDC acknowledges that it is unknown how many people in the U.S. die every year from influenza-related complications.10
+Between the 1976/1977 and 2006/2007 flu seasons, the Centers for Disease Control (CDC) estimated that, depending upon the influenza type and strain circulating in a given year, influenza-related deaths in the United States range between a low of 3,000 and a high of 49,000.29 In 2016, the CDC updated their numbers and estimated that influenza-associated deaths between 2010-2011 and 2013-2014 averaged between a low of 12,000 and a high of 56,000.30 However, these numbers are only estimates because the CDC does not collect influenza-related death information in persons older than 18 years of age.
+Currently, the CDC acknowledges that it is unknown how many people in the U.S. die every year from influenza-related complications.31

 Is Influenza contagious?

-A viral infectious disease, influenza is contagious and can last three to 14 days if there are no complications.11 Most healthy adults are thought to be infectious and able to shed influenza virus and transmit it others beginning one day before symptoms develop and for five to seven days after becoming ill.
-It is estimated that some children may be infectious for longer than seven days.12 Severely immunocompromised children and adults may shed influenza virus for weeks or months.13
+A viral infectious disease, influenza is contagious and can last three to 14 days if there are no complications.32 Most healthy adults are thought to be infectious and able to shed influenza virus and transmit it others beginning one day before symptoms develop and for five to seven days after becoming ill.
+It is estimated that some children may be infectious for longer than seven days.33 Severely immunocompromised children and adults may shed influenza virus for weeks or months.34

-Both vaccinated and unvaccinated persons can be infected with and shed and transmit influenza virus in respiratory secretions14 and wild-type influenza virus has also been shed and identified in stool.15 Vaccinated and unvaccinated individuals can transmit influenza to others but be asymptomatic and have no apparent clinical symptoms themselves.16 17
+Both vaccinated and unvaccinated persons can be infected with and shed and transmit influenza virus in respiratory secretions35 and wild-type influenza virus has also been shed and identified in stool.36 Vaccinated and unvaccinated individuals can transmit influenza to others but be asymptomatic and have no apparent clinical symptoms themselves.37 38

 Influenza viruses are transmitted through the air by droplets when infected persons cough, sneeze or talk.
-These droplets can end up in the mouths or noses or inhaled into the lungs of others near a person with influenza.18 Less frequently, a person might also become infected when touching an item or surface with influenza virus on it and then touching their own nose or mouth.19
+These droplets can end up in the mouths or noses or inhaled into the lungs of others near a person with influenza.39 Less frequently, a person might also become infected when touching an item or surface with influenza virus on it and then touching their own nose or mouth.40

 What is the history of influenza in America and other countries?

 The name Influenza originated in 15th century Italy from the belief that the epidemic of respiratory illness was “influenced” by the stars.
-While the first documented global influenza pandemic appears to have occurred in 1580, ancient Greek literature traces reports of possible influenza as far back as 412 BC.21 22
+While the first documented global influenza pandemic appears to have occurred in 1580, ancient Greek literature traces reports of possible influenza as far back as 412 BC.42 43

 It is likely that seasonal influenza outbreaks and epidemics have occurred yearly in different parts of the world throughout recorded history.
 However, because influenza rarely caused significant mortality and morbidity on a global scale, influenza reports in the historical literature likely focused on influenza pandemics and not seasonal outbreaks.

-Between 1700 and the 1918-19, historical literature documented at least four influenza pandemics, each occurring between 40 and 60 years apart.24
+Between 1700 and the 1918-19, historical literature documented at least four influenza pandemics, each occurring between 40 and 60 years apart.45

 The 1918-19 influenza pandemic is thought to have originated in the U.S., even though it is often referred to as the “Spanish Flu,” and it was the first flu pandemic of the 20th century.
 Caused by a type A influenza strain related to swine (pigs), the 1918-19 pandemic is estimated to have resulted in 20 to 50 million deaths worldwide, including more than 600,000 deaths in the U.S.

-In April 2009, a new influenza type A H1N1 (swine flu) strain that was first identified and has been confirmed to have originated in Mexico near a pig farm was detected in the United States.28 By April 26, 2009, public health officials from the Centers for Disease Control (CDC) and the U.S. Secretary of Homeland Security declared a national public health emergency.29 The quick declaration of a public health emergency put the production of experimental pandemic H1N1 influenza vaccines on a fast track and vaccine manufacturers were given liability protection, while there was a nationwide promotion for everyone to get vaccinated.30 31 Eventually the CDC recommended that Americans get two flu shots in the 2009-2010 flu season: a seasonal flu shot and a pandemic H1N1 flu shot.32
+In April 2009, a new influenza type A H1N1 (swine flu) strain that was first identified and has been confirmed to have originated in Mexico near a pig farm was detected in the United States.49 By April 26, 2009, public health officials from the Centers for Disease Control (CDC) and the U.S. Secretary of Homeland Security declared a national public health emergency.50 The quick declaration of a public health emergency put the production of experimental pandemic H1N1 influenza vaccines on a fast track and vaccine manufacturers were given liability protection, while there was a nationwide promotion for everyone to get vaccinated.51 52 Eventually the CDC recommended that Americans get two flu shots in the 2009-2010 flu season: a seasonal flu shot and a pandemic H1N1 flu shot.53

 Can influenza cause injury and/or death?

-The influenza virus is constantly mutating and this frequent change makes it difficult to know exactly which type A and B strains will be circulating during the upcoming flu season.34 35 One particular strain of influenza may be predominant early in a flu season, while another different strain may emerge later in the season.
-Timing, severity and duration of the flu season varies widely from year to year, depending the prevalent circulating influenza strains that are associated with either mild, moderate or severe illness.36
+The influenza virus is constantly mutating and this frequent change makes it difficult to know exactly which type A and B strains will be circulating during the upcoming flu season.55 56 One particular strain of influenza may be predominant early in a flu season, while another different strain may emerge later in the season.
+Timing, severity and duration of the flu season varies widely from year to year, depending the prevalent circulating influenza strains that are associated with either mild, moderate or severe illness.57

-Official estimates of annual influenza-associated deaths in the United States have varied widely during the last half century.37 38 In the past, the CDC has estimated between 3,000 and 49,000 influenza-related deaths occur every year in the U.S., but the actual number is unknown because influenza-related deaths for persons over age 18 are not required to be reported to the CDC.39 40 41
+Official estimates of annual influenza-associated deaths in the United States have varied widely during the last half century.58 59 In the past, the CDC has estimated between 3,000 and 49,000 influenza-related deaths occur every year in the U.S., but the actual number is unknown because influenza-related deaths for persons over age 18 are not required to be reported to the CDC.60 61 62 In 2016, the CDC updated their numbers and estimated that influenza-associated deaths between 2010-2011 and 2013-2014 averaged between a low of 12,000 and a high of 56,000.63 However, the CDC also acknowledged that the number of persons in the U.S. die who die every year from influenza-related complications is unknown.64

-A 2005 article published in the British Medical Journal asked the question: "Are U.S. Flu Death Figures More PR Than Science?"42 The author analyzed the U.S. Vital Statistics Mortality Data, which has been recorded for more than a century by the National Center for Health Statistics, and noted that from 1900 to 2010 the mortality rates for influenza deaths have been dropping and do not closely align with CDC influenza-related mortality estimates.43 Counting death certificates listing influenza as the cause of death could provide more accurate data.
+A 2005 article published in the British Medical Journal asked the question: "Are U.S. Flu Death Figures More PR Than Science?"65 The author analyzed the U.S. Vital Statistics Mortality Data, which has been recorded for more than a century by the National Center for Health Statistics, and noted that from 1900 to 2010 the mortality rates for influenza deaths have been dropping and do not closely align with CDC influenza-related mortality estimates.66 Counting death certificates listing influenza as the cause of death could provide more accurate data.
 However CDC officials maintain this to be “a gross underestimation of seasonal influenza’s true impact.”
-44 45
+67 68

 The impact of influenza-related illness on people also varies widely.
-A 2014 study published in The Lancet found that three-quarters of people confirmed with seasonal and pandemic influenza were asymptomatic, meaning they showed no symptoms of illness at all.46 47 People who do not show symptoms of influenza Illness, whether they have been vaccinated or not, can still transmit infection to others.48
+A 2014 study published in The Lancet found that three-quarters of people confirmed with seasonal and pandemic influenza were asymptomatic, meaning they showed no symptoms of illness at all.69 70 People who do not show symptoms of influenza Illness, whether they have been vaccinated or not, can still transmit infection to others.71

 Who is at highest risk for getting influenza?

-Public health officials state that, while anyone can get sick with influenza, those most at risk for complications are pregnant women, the elderly, individuals with specific chronic medical conditions (i.e., HIV/AIDS, asthma, diabetes, heart or lung diseases), young children under age five, and health care workers.50 51 Due to the fact that influenza viruses are continually changing, the severity of symptoms associated with influenza infections and the prevalence of related complications varies from season to season.52 53
+Public health officials state that, while anyone can get sick with influenza, those most at risk for complications are pregnant women, the elderly, individuals with specific chronic medical conditions (i.e., HIV/AIDS, asthma, diabetes, heart or lung diseases), young children under age five, and health care workers.73 74 Due to the fact that influenza viruses are continually changing, the severity of symptoms associated with influenza infections and the prevalence of related complications varies from season to season.75 76

 What is the history of influenza vaccine use in America?